 Have you ever noticed the inside of a peanut has something that looks like a fish?

 I remember as a child cracking open peanuts my dad would grow and oh-so-carefully biting into the peanut so as not to disturb the fish inside.
 I would eat the fish first, then eat the rest of the peanut.
 I never knew why there was a fish inside peanuts, so I did a little research recently and, of course, it's not a fish at all.
 It sure was a fun tradition, though.

-The fish-shaped nub inside a peanut is just part of the legume or "seed".
+The fish-shaped nub inside a peanut is the embryo of the "seed".
+The peanut is the seed.
 You can read more about it here from Huff Post.

 More Peanut and Peanut Butter recipes to enjoy: